 Volunteers have contributed to the growth of Rochester College since its founding.
 Many have served on boards and advisory committees.
 Hundreds have worked countless hours assisting the Associates and other college fundraising activities.

-In an effort to better fulfill its mission and meet critical campus needs, Rochester College has introduced a formalized program for campus volunteers.
-Through this program, you are now able to assist Rochester College by working on campus in a variety of volunteer roles.
+In an effort to better fulfill its mission and meet critical campus needs, Rochester College introduced a formalized program for campus volunteers.
+Through this program, you are able to assist Rochester College by working on campus in a variety of volunteer roles.

 Why volunteer at Rochester College?

 Rochester College provides a unique educational setting.
 Employees as well as students enjoy a vibrant educational community known for its sense of mission and Christian commitment.
 While serving as a Rochester College volunteer, you are surrounded by the vitality of youth and individuals who care for one another.
 Though your volunteer efforts, you help change the lives of others.